AELSchauer/weather-forecast/README.md

 ## Applicant Follow-Up Work Ideas

-* Determine whether it's necessary (and if so how) to create better security around API tokens
+* Determine whether it's necessary (and if so how) to create better security for the API tokens
-* Explore using Hotwire or React to render more complex and readable UI code
+* Replace complex JS with PORO Models & Hotwire to render more complex and readable UI code
+* Replace Ruby caching with Redis caching
+* Add support for metric units with a FE toggle

 ## Assignment Parameters